aisayo/CLI-Project-Resource/README.md

   - `Repository name` - Give your project a name!
   - Then click `create repository`
   - You will add a license, but save this for the end

+#### Connecting your local directory with your remote repository

+- Back in the terminal, run the following commands:
+  1. `git init` - Will initialize the local directory
+  2. `git add .` - `.` means all, so this command is adding all changes to your commit
+  3. `git commit -m write a commit message` - command to commit, `-m` stands for message and then after you want to write a commit message that makes sense.
+    - Things to consider for commit messages, what change did you make and where
+    - Write your commit messages like your life depends on it!